ashwinbangalore/IBMBlockchain/README.md

 ## Prerequisites:
 http://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html

+Please note that it is crucial that you go thru the link above to verify that you have met the requirements.
+Especially if the labs do'nt work.

 We will be developing on our laptops.
 MacOS, Ubuntu or Windows.

 # Lab 1: Let's run our first application in Hyperledger Fabric